-- 5. Install the antifreeze diverter plug: - Raise the valve handle and turn the colored ring fully clockwise. - Hold the diverter by the support bar as shown and guide it up into the filter head with bar end approximately centered in colored ring cutout. - Push the diverter up into the head as far as possible and turn it clockwise approximately a quarter-turn. - Then turn colored ring fully counterclockwise.
-The diverter should be locked in position between the head and colored ring. - Lower valve handle to lock colored ring in place.
+- 5. Install the antifreeze diverter plug - - Raise the valve handle on the filter base. - Hold the diverter by the support bar as shown and guide it up into the filter base. - Push the diverter up into the head as far as possible and turn it clockwise approximately 90° until it stops. - Lower valve handle to lock the diverter plug in place.